geovedi/book-notes/1985/cosmos.notes.md

   - However, science also shows that humans are deeply connected to the Cosmos, born from it, and our fate entwined with it.
   - Basic human events trace back to the universe's origins, emphasizing the cosmic perspective.
 - Cosmic Exploration and Public Engagement:
-  - In the 1970s, the author participated in exploring Mars with the Viking Lander team, marking historic achievement.
+  - In the 1970s, Sagan participated in exploring Mars with the Viking Lander team, marking historic achievement.
   - Despite such remarkable accomplishments, public awareness was limited due to media's inattention.
-  - The author and colleagues recognized the potential of TV to engage the public and established a production company.
+  - Sagan and colleagues recognized the potential of TV to engage the public and established a production company.
 - The Birth of "Cosmos" TV Series:
   - A production company aimed to communicate science through TV, leading to the creation of the "Cosmos" television series.
   - The series focused on astronomy with a broad human perspective, striving to engage both hearts and minds.